 Can a Diamond Become Scratched?

-Part of the reason why diamonds are so popular in engagement rings and other jewelry is that they are very resistant to damage.
+Part of the reason why diamonds are so popular in engagement rings and other jewellery is that they are very resistant to damage.
 In daily life, it's unlikely your diamond will become scratched, even if you never take off your diamond engagement ring.

 However, one significant scratch risk to your diamond is other diamonds.
 Because the gemstone is so hard, it can scratch other diamonds and cause visible markings.
-If your ring has more than one diamond or you store your jewelry improperly, scratches can occur.
+If your ring has more than one diamond or you store your jewellery improperly, scratches can occur.

 Why Do Diamonds Lose Their Sparkle?

-Even if your diamond is of exceptional cut, color, clarity, and carat weight, environmental conditions can wreak havoc.
+Even if your diamond is of exceptional cut, colour, clarity, and carat weight, environmental conditions can wreak havoc.
 If you handle the diamond often, the oils on your hands can cloud the gem's surface.
 Skin oils also attract dirt and other environmental dust, making the stone appear even duller.